-The content contained in the Report focuses on providing an overview of the environment, social and governance ("ESG") performance of Greenheart Group Limited ("Greenheart" or the "Company") and its subsidiaries (collectively the "Group").
-It covered the reporting period from 1 January 2020 to 31 December 2020 (the "Year") on information and activities of our headquarters in Hong Kong and our overseas operations in New Zealand and Suriname.
+The content contained in the Report focuses on providing an overview of the ESG performance of the Group.
+It covers the reporting period from 1 January 2021 to 31 December 2021 (the "Year") on information and activities of our headquarter in Hong Kong and our overseas operations in New Zealand and Suriname.